bobbicodes/mecca/README.md

 The spacebar-menu thing is alright, but we can do much better and give dedicated keys to the note-length functions.
 The plan is to move this into C with ncurses and add support for mouse, arrow and function keys.

+You might have noticed that the entire concept of tempo has been ignored.
+This perception would be correct.
+It's locked at 60 beats per minute, because that way I only had to calculate note lengths for a fixed tempo.
+While the tempo can be altered to some extent, the output becomes distorted, and the right way to tackle this is of course to create a function that will derive the right note lengths from a given bpm.

 ## LICENSE